microsoft/PowerToys/doc/Interns/MyFirstCommit.md

 Steps to be followed when adding code to a repository:

-1. Create a new branch based on the dev branch.
+1. Create a new branch based on the **interns/dev** branch.
 	1. This branch should always be identified as yours with the naming convention **interns/users/alias/branchname** where:
-		1. **interns/users** is a literal constant
+		1. **interns/users** is a literal constant that will identify the branch ownership
 		2. **alias** is your github alias like "markAtMicrosoft"
 		3. **branchname** should reflect what you are doing.
 Should be all lower case.
 Should use "-" seperators.
 			1. eg. users/markAtMicrosoft/first-commit
 2. Make sure your IDE (Visual Studio in our case) is using a local version of that branch by doing a checkout of the branch in Git Bash or Visual Studio (VS) Team Explorer.
 3. Make your changes
 4. Commit your changes to the locally checkout branch
+	1. You can create the new file inside or outside Visual Studio, just as long as it's in the repo path on your local system.
+	2. The new file will show up as an addition in git bash or in the Visual Studio Team Explorer.
+	3. git commit
 5. Push the commit(s) to the origin branch in github
 6. Create a pull request (PR) for your branch into the dev branch.
 7. Wait for reviews of your PR (most PRs will require 2 reviews and a successful build